Home

 by Duane Ausherman in 1988

-Over the years, I have heard people discussing how difficult it is to learn the code.
-I will never forget the difficulty I had in learning the code, but I finally did, and now I love it.
-I began thinking about my learning process to try to understand this problem.
-Remembering the false starts and blind alleys, I followed brings back the frustration that many voice today.
-The old excuses of laziness, lack of motivation, and “I just can’t hear those dits” apply as much as ever but don’t explain most of the problems.
+Over the years I have heard people discussing how difficult it is to learn the code.
+I will never forget the difficulty I had in learning the code, but I finally did and now I love it.
+I began thinking about my learning process in an effort to try to understand this problem.
+Remembering the false starts and blind alleys I followed, brings back the frustration that many voice today.
+The old excuses of laziness, lack of motivation, "I just can't hear those dits", apply as much as ever, but doesn't explain most of the problems.
 So why is it so difficult?
 Here are my conclusions.
 CW is a language, just like English or Spanish.
 We receive (hear) it the same way as other languages, but we transmit (speak) it by a different method.
 If any doubt exists about CW being a language, check with Webster.
 Think about sign language.
 It is received with the eyes and sent with the hands.
-Nobody argues that signing isn’t a language.
-Fluent means the ability to speak effortlessly in a smooth manner.
-Let’s review how we learn languages.
+Nobody argues that signing isn't a language.
+Fluent means the ability to speak effortlessly in a smooth and rapid manner.
+Let's review how languages are learned.

-You might ask, “Why should I learn 35 wpm when I only need 20 wpm for the fastest test?”
-That is a good question, and the answer is easy.
-The Extra requirement of 20 wpm is so slow and under the rate of fluency that it is hard to copy.
-It’s natural to think that the top license would show proficiency, but it doesn’t.
-After a few years, many, more or less, lose the code.
-The code is like riding a bicycle, once you learn it, it comes back quickly.
+You might ask "Why learn 35 wpm when I only need 20 wpm for the fastest test?"
+That is a good question and the answer is easy.
+The Extra requirement of 20 wpm is so slow and under the rate of fluency that it is actually hard to copy.
+It's natural to think that the top license would show proficiency but it doesn't.
+After a few years many lose the code.
+Code is like riding a bicycle, once you really learn it, it comes back quickly.

-Let’s compare English to CW.
+Let's compare English to CW.
 English has 44 phonemes or phonics.
-These are sounds that, in various combinations, make up our words.
-CW has only 2 sounds that make up all of the words.
-English has about 50,000 words in everyday speech and about 10-20 times that total.
-Ham radio CW has about 100 words in everyday use, but of course, you may use the whole English language while rag chewing.
-Many English words have more than four letters, even ten or more.
-Of the “100” CW words, the largest is only four letters.
-There is no punctuation in any “spoken” language, as that is only for written words.
+These are sounds, that in various combinations make up our words.
+CW has only 2 sounds that make up all words.
+English has about 50,000 words in common speech and about 10 times that totally.
+Ham radio CW has about 100 words in common use, but of course you may use the whole English language in rag chewing.
+Many English words have more than 4 letters, even 10 or more.
+Of the "100" CW words, the largest is only 4 letters.
+There is no punctuation in any "spoken" language, as that is only for written words.
 English rules for spelling and grammar do not apply to CW.
-As with any spoken language, there is no upper or lower case.
+As with any spoken language there is no upper or lower case.

 In CW classes, I have sent CQ at 35 wpm to operators claiming they were capable of only 8 or 10 wpm and asked if anybody could identify it.
-Typically the answer is, “That’s CQ, I can copy that at any speed.
-“Congratulations, you have just proven that you can copy 35 WPM.
-Now you only need a larger vocabulary!”
-It might at first sound silly, but it’s true.
-This clue tells us that we need to hear the code the same way that we would eventually expect to use it the same as any language.
-Just as an infant learns words that are important to its life, we should only try to learn words that we will use.
-So let’s first learn ham radio words.
-A conversation on the air is called a QSO.
-A QSO has essential characteristics to understand.
-DX, contest QSOs, and traffic messages are highly specialized exceptions.
-Let’s deal with the standard QSO.
+Typically the answer is "That's CQ, I can copy that at any speed.
+"Congratulations, you have just proven that you can copy 35 WPM.
+Now you just need a larger vocabulary!"
+It might at first sound silly, but it's true.
+This clue tells us that we need to hear the code the same way that we would eventually expect to use it.
+The same as any language.
+Just like an infant learns words that are important to it's life, we should only try to learn words that we will actually use.
+So let's first learn ham radio words.
+A conversation, on the air, is called a QSO.
+A QSO has important characteristics to understand.
+DX, contest QSOs, and traffic messages are exceptions that are highly specialized.
+Let's deal with the standard QSO.

 The first transmission of a QSO is standardized for the whole world.
-It conveys only three pieces of information, partly as a test of conditions.
-If one or more of these are lost, then little time has been wasted.
+It conveys only 3 pieces of information, partly as a test of conditions.
+If one or more of these are lost then little time has been wasted.
 There is nothing worse than someone sending for 10 minutes and getting nothing.
-The first 2 of these three are designed to convey information that can allow changes to be made to improve the quality of the contact.
+The first 2 of these 3 are designed to convey information that can allow changes to be made to improve the quality of the contact.
 Over 50% of the words in the first transmission are just as recognizable as CQ.
-We considered each of these as a freebie.
-Stuff that is so recognizable that you know what is coming along next.
-What happens is that this easy stuff provides a kind of breathing space and serves to alert you as to what is next.
+Each of these could be considered as a freebie.
+Stuff that is so recognizable that you just know what is coming along next.
+What really happens is that this easy stuff provides a kind of breathing space and serves to alert you as to what is next.

-The first thing sent is the “RST” or signal report.
-If the received report is poor, then something must be done to improve the signal.
-Two things can be done, increase the power or change the antenna.
+The first thing sent is the "RST" or signal report.
+If the received report is poor then something must be done to improve the signal.
+Two things can possibly be done, increase the power or change the antenna.
 This may be the time to warm up the linear amplifier.
-The second thing sent is the QTH or location.
-The location may tell you the direction to turn the antenna.
-If you increase power or turn the antenna or both, then you can be sure that the other station will hear you better.
-The third is the name, and it is for politeness.
+The second thing sent is the QTH, or location.
+This may tell you the direction to turn the antenna.
+If you increase power or turn the antenna, or both, then you can be sure that the other station will hear you better.
+The third is the name and it is for politeness.

-First, the signal report, the RST is only three digits.
-The “R” is for readability and is usually a 5, sometimes a four, and rarely a 3.
-The “S” is for strength and can be anything between 1 and 9.
-Often, it’s five or higher.
-The “T” is for tone and is always a 9 due to today’s modern equipment and clean commercial power.
+First, the signal report, RST is a number of only three digits.
+The "R" is for readability and is usually a 5, sometimes a 4 and rarely a 3.
+The "S" is for strength and can be anything between 1 and 9.
+Usually it's 5 or higher.
+The "T" is for tone and is always a 9, due to today's modern equipment and clean commercial power.
 We are going to hear the letters RST, which, like CQ, we can copy at any speed.
-Then we get a 4 or 5, and now it’s time to wake up because the only important thing is about to come along.
-It’s the “S,” and in this example, a 7, so write it down.
-Now the useless “T” a 9, don’t write it.
+Then we get a 4 or 5 and now it's time to wake up because the only important thing is about to come along.
+It's the "S" and in this example a 7, so write it down, now the useless "T" a 9, don't write it.
 Then here comes the whole thing again.
-A typical report would look like this “RST 579 RST 579,” and you are only looking for the 7.
-A total of 12 “things” have been sent, and you only need one, maybe two of them.
-You even had a good idea of what it might be.
-Now isn’t that easy?
+A typical report would look like this "RST 579 RST 579" and you are only looking for the 7.
+A total of 12 "things" have been sent and you only need one, maybe two of them.
+You even had a good idea what it might be.
+Now isn't that easy?

-Second, the QTH, or location, is harder as it is something that you will need to copy.
+Second, the QTH, or location, is tougher as it is something that you will actually need to copy.
 All is not lost because nobody has gone to jail for not getting it the first time.
-To ask for a repeat, say, “QTH ?”
-On the FCC test, you must copy it.
+To ask for a repeat, just say "QTH ?"
+On the FCC test you must copy it.
 More about this later.

-Third is the name, and this is simple.
+Third, is the name, and this is simple.
 Most CW operators have shortened any long name to 4 letters or less.
-To ask for a repeat, just say “name ?”
-If you never get the name, then fall back to the old standby “OM,” meaning “old man.”
+To ask for a repeat just say "name ?"
+If you never get the name then just fall back to the old standby "OM," meaning "old man."
 This must be the only hobby where you compliment someone by calling them old.

-The second transmission isn’t as formal but may include a description of the station, the weather, your age, and your profession.
-Now you do not hear many of the 100 words, but real information proceeded by one of the 100, such as “wx cool es cldy.”
-This translates to “My weather is cool and cloudy.” the term “wx” alerts you to words about the weather.
+The second transmission isn't as formal, but may include a description of the station, the weather, your age and profession.
+Now you are not hearing many of the 100 words, but real information proceeded by one of the 100, such as "wx cool es cldy."
+This translates to "My weather is cool and cloudy." the term "wx" alerts you to words about weather.
 Additional transmissions would branch off into mutual interests and follow no pattern.
-Now it may be time to say “73” and move on to another QSO.
+Now you must actually copy CW or say "73" and move on to another QSO.
 Many DX stations do this, as they have limited English and can only copy the basic QSO.

-What are these 100 words in Morse Code?
+What are these 100 words in Morse Co?

 The first 26 are our alphabet.
 Sometimes one letter has a meaning that is one or more words.
-The letter “R” means “I have received all that you have sent.”
-The letter “C” says, “yes.”
-The letter “K” means “It is your turn to transmit.”
+The letter "R" means "I have received all that you have sent."
+The letter "C" means "yes."
+The letter "K" means "It is your turn to transmit".
 The next 10 are the digits from 0 to 9.
 Another 10 are the Q signals.
-About 10 “Q” signals are all that we frequently use, so forget that long list.
-Most of the rest of the 100 words are only 2 or 3 letters long, for example, “hw?” this means “How well did you copy?”
-The longest word is “name,” and it has no secret meaning.
+About 10 "Q" signals are all that we really use so forget that long list.
+Most of the rest of the 100 words are only 2 or 3 letters long ie. "hw?" this means "How well did you copy?"
+The longest word is "name" and it has no secret meaning.

 A REVIEW OF TRADITIONAL METHODS

-To analyze existing learning methods, we should consider our goals.
+In order to analyze existing learning methods we should consider our goals.
 We need conversational language.
 We are doing the same thing as sitting around the living room and chatting.
 Nobody is taking notes or transcribing, as in a business conference or legal proceeding.
-If the casual conversation turns technical or to some specialty, then our rate of speaking and understanding will slow down.
+If the casual conversation turns technical or to some specialty then our rate of speaking and understanding will slow down.
 The same thing happens in any language, as well as in CW.

 2. Military

-The military method is sometimes touted as “the way.”
-The purpose of this form of communication was to provide a written copy to another person.
-The person “copying” the code would hear a symbol and immediately type it.
+The military method is sometimes touted as "the way."
+The purpose of this form of communication was to provide written copy to another person.
+The person "copying" the code would hear a symbol and immediately type it.
 The sound triggered a motor response, but no understanding.
-The information received was five letter code groups, which included digits, and was unreadable until someone decoded it.
-This method would not be very suitable for our use.
+The information received was 5 letter code groups, which included digits, and was unreadable until someone decoded it.
+Not very suitable for our use.

 Thousands of people have studied code tapes and have learned CW this way.
 There are several problems with this method.
-Many students report that they eventually memorize the tape and aren’t learning code.
+Many students report that they eventually memorize the tape and aren't actually learning code.
 Some were not even aware that this was happening.
-To reduce this memorization, we have some tricks that have been developed, such as spelling the words backward.
-To copy, it’s necessary to write it all down.
-Imagine hearing a language backward to learn it forward.
-None of the tapes that I have listened to are concentrating on the basic vocabulary, or what I call the “100 words.”
-The quality of some tapes is inferior.
-To compare this to learning Spanish would be similar to hearing poorly spoken Spanish, about an unknown subject, in a crowded and noisy room.
+In order to reduce this memorizing, some tricks have been developed, such as spelling the words backwards.
+To copy this it's necessary to write it all down.
+Imagine hearing a language backwards in order to learn it forwards.
+None of the tapes that I have heard are concentrating on the basic vocabulary, or what I call the "100 words."
+The quality of some tapes are very poor.
+To compare this to learning Spanish, it would be similar to hearing poorly spoken Spanish, about an unknown subject, in a crowded and noisy room.
 Does that sound easy?
-Tapes do have a lot of potential.
-The tapes need the right words recorded.
-Use the tendency to memorize as an advantage and hear the basic 100 randomly, at the speed of fluency.
+Tapes do have lots of potential.
+The tapes just need the right words recorded.
+Use the tendency to memorize as an advantage and just hear the basic 100, randomly, at the speed of fluency.

-I have reviewed a few of the programs but haven’t found one that is designed for this job.
+I have reviewed a few of the programs but haven't yet found one that is designed to do this job.
 The first problem is that all of them require one to type.
 When one learns Spanish, does one type something to indicate understanding?
-We do not need to type messages, only understand the meanings of sounds.
+We have no need to type messages, only understand the meanings of sounds.
 Why respond to a meaningful sound with a motor movement?
 This will only slow one down.
-Typing ability shouldn’t be a prerequisite for learning CW.
+Typing ability shouldn't be a prerequisite for learning CW.

 This method is divided into two parts.
 Listening to code practice stations and entering into actual contacts.
 The ARRL sends code practice on several bands and at different speeds.
 The code is perfect and is text from QST magazine, so at least it is about amateur radio subjects.
-The first disadvantage is that you must contend with QRM, (interference) QRN, (static), and QSB (fading).
-Learn the code, and then you can learn to tolerate the real world and its distractions.
+The first disadvantage is that you must contend with QRM, (interference) QRN, (static) and QSB (fading).
+Learn the code, then you can learn to contend with the real world and its distractions.
 The second disadvantage is that you must have the equipment to receive the signals and know how to use it.
-CW signals that are poorly tuned are hard to copy.
+CW signals that are poorly tuned, are hard to copy.

 The third disadvantage is that one would never send these words on the air.
 One private party sends code practice on 40 meters.
-This code is the text from the Bible.
+This code is text from the Bible.
 To learn Spanish, would you listen to tapes of a Spanish translation of the Bible?
-Maybe, if you plan to be a missionary in a Spanish-speaking country and plan to give sermons in code.
+Maybe, if you plan to be a missionary, in a Spanish speaking country and plan to give sermons in code.
 Is it any wonder that code is a challenge to learn this way?
-Having actual contact on the air is a commonly advised method, and it will work but has some inherent problems.
-All three of the disadvantages mentioned above for the “on the air” code practice apply here too.
-Besides, the code heard on the air is far from perfect.
+Having actual contacts on the air is a commonly advised method, and it will work, but has some inherent problems.
+All three of the disadvantages mentioned above for "on the air" code practice apply here too.
+In addition, the code heard on the air is far from perfect.
 Perfect code is much easier to copy, and this is especially important for the new student.
-Another disadvantage is that the student must also learn the necessary motor skills for sending CW.
-One aspect of “on the air” learning is both an advantage and a disadvantage.
-The advantage is that when someone is trying to communicate with you, you have a vested interest and probably higher concentration.
-After all, if we miss what the computer or tape has sent, we can rewind it.
-You should be so interested to hear what your contact is saying that you really try.
-Or you might freeze up and get nothing.
+Another disadvantage is that the student must also learn the necessary motor skills of sending CW.
+One aspect of "on the air" learning is both an advantage and a disadvantage.
+The advantage is that when a someone is trying to communicate with you, you have a vested interest and probably greater concentration.
+After all, if we miss what the computer or tape has sent we can just rewind it.
+You might be so interested to hear what somebody is saying to you that you really try.
+Or you might just freeze up and get nothing.
 Your personality determines how you respond to the challenge.
-One big advantage to “on the air” practice is that you learn the equipment and propagation.
-You will make friends and get practice doing what you want to do anyway.
+One big advantage to "on the air" practice is that you learn the equipment, propagation, make friends and get practice doing what you want to do anyway, Do you really want to communicate using code, or just pass the test?

-The disadvantage is that you may learn improper procedures, use a lot of time, and won’t hear the fast, relevant code.
-The most efficient method is to understand the correct code from the start.
+The disadvantage is that you may learn poor procedures, use a lot of time and won't hear fast relevant code.
+The most efficient method is to hear fast, correct code from the start.
 I feel that current novice habits are so far from the world standard that bad habits are guaranteed to be learned.
 Why learn poor habits and then hope to relearn good ones?
 More about this later.

-Here is the sequence of learning CW in the most efficient way.
+Here is the sequence to learning CW the most efficient way.
 Second, learn to send the code with a paddle and electronic keyer combination.
 Third, learn to copy off the air.
-I suggest sending the code as soon as possible.
+Began sending as soon as possible.

-Here are the three ways to hear these 100 words.
+Hear are the three ways to hear this 100 words.

-I recommend that you use a particular sequence for learning the alphabet.
-This applies to the way our brain learns.
-We learn through the process of eliminating things.
-This method may not work for all, but give it a try.
+I recommend that a certain sequence be used for the alphabet.
+This may not work for all, but give it a try.

 EISH5